SirTrashyton/EasyBin/README.md

 JavaFX (native to Java) .

 # Additional Info
-I made this program with the goal of the simpliest, no extra thrills fill sharing program.
+I made this program with the goal of the simpliest, no extra thrills file-sharing program.
 Feel free to use my code for educational purposes.
 If you are interested in an expanded version of this application, message me.